zjzsliyang/CrossLeak/README.md

 ## Introduction

-This is the prototype and code of the paper above.
-For ethical consideration, the real biometric data and device IDs of our participants cannot be made available at this momement.
-We will release the public dataset first and release the 'hashed' real world data once we have done it.
+This is the reproducible code of the paper above.
+For ethical consideration, the collected biometric data and device IDs of our participants cannot be made available at this momement.
+We will release the simulated public dataset first and release the when the real-world collection when it is sufficiently 'hashed' to pass several ethics checks.

-## Data
+## Public Data

-Download the simulation data through [Google Drive](https://drive.google.com/drive/folders/19MJp8_KDesW39J8QlqNqDIGGnBF_jh3L?usp=sharing).
-Put the folders in within `data` or anywhere you specify in the `config.yaml`.
+Download the pre-baked data from [Google Drive](https://drive.google.com/drive/folders/19MJp8_KDesW39J8QlqNqDIGGnBF_jh3L?usp=sharing) to the directory `data` or anywhere you specify in the `config.yaml`.

 ## Dependency